song2017118114/hello-world/README.md

 the first repository of sc

-my name is Ryan i like java hahaha! i added it prentend to be cool~
+my name is Ryan i like java hahaha!

+i wanna be a better man !
+a happy boy~